 Can Childhood Friendships Last Forever?

-A childhood friendship can last forever in much the same way that any relationship can.
-If possible, it's a good idea to hold onto your childhood friends even into adulthood.
-For one thing, they know more about you than most people you will ever meet in your life—simply because of how much history you two have.
-For another, you’ll develop a bond that centers on where you grew up.
-You both can always reminisce together about the sights, smells, and sounds of your childhood that you both shared because you both grew up in the same place.
+A childhood friendship can last forever, in much the same way that any relationship can.
+If possible, it may be comforting to hold onto your childhood friends even into adulthood.
+For one thing, they may know more about you than most people you will ever meet in your life—simply because of how much history you two have.
+For another, you’ll develop a bond that centers on where you grew up together.
+You both can reminisce about the sights, smells, and sounds of your childhood that you experienced because you grew up in the same place.
 What can also be encouraging about a childhood friendship that lasts into adulthood is that this friendship stands the test of time.
 Friends come and go, but this one remains.
 This can be a source of comfort during difficult times, a consistent safe place to fall back on, and a reminder that you are cared for.

-Here's the sad part of the equation: sometimes friends simply grow apart.
-Their interests change, they mature, they move away, there's a host of reasons why friends no longer speak.
-Of course, in some cases, people change for the worse, and it is better to distance yourself from them.
-For instance, if a friend becomes verbally, physically, or emotionally abusive, the friendship is no longer healthy.
+Sometimes friends simply grow apart.
+Maybe their interests change, they mature, or they move away.
+There can be a host of reasons why friends no longer speak.
+In some cases, people change for the worse, and it can be the healthiest decision to distance yourself from them.
+For instance, if a friend becomes verbally, physically, or emotionally abusive, the friendship may no longer be healthy.

-Other red flags that signal the end of your relationship include the desire to ignore your friend's phone calls or, similarly, looking for excuses not to hang out with them.
-If you feel awkward around your friend, or if being around them makes you feel anxious, then these are clear indicators that the friendship is no longer what it used to be, and that it's time to move on.
+Other red flags that can signal the end of your relationship include the desire to ignore your friend's phone calls or, similarly, looking for excuses not to hang out with them.
+If you feel awkward around your friend, or if being around them makes you feel anxious, these can be clear indicators that the friendship is no longer what it used to be, and that it's time to move on.